All Images are Copyright of William Owens

 Old North Church (Christ Church) (1723), Boston, Massachusetts; Interior looking east toward altar.
 Fluted columns at gallery level, panelled gallery, box pews, pulpit with sounding board (canopy), Anglican altar.

 Old South Meeting House (1729-30), Boston, Massachusetts; View from southwest.
-Brick meeting house with prominent brick tower at west end - wooden arches and spire at top.
+Brick meeting house with prominent brick tower at west end - octagonal wooden colonnaded cupola with spire at top.
 In late colonial times political meetings were held here when a large crowd was anticipated.
 Preliminaries to the Boston Tea Party took place here.
 During the British occupation of Boston used as a riding stable.